International Visitors and Non-Immigrant Employees

 - When the visitor will have access to export controlled information or technology or will have access to secure facilities.

 - When the visitor is a national of a sanctioned or embargoed country.

 - When the visitor and/or the institution they are affiliated with appears in any of the restricted/prohibited parties lists.

 URCO has developed export control review procedures, Export Control Compliance Review for International Visitors and Non-immigrant Employees, that detail review procedures for activities related to international visitors and non-immigrant workers.
-Form EC001, Export Control Compliance Review – Employment and Visitors, must be completed for all international visitors and non-immigrant employees prior to commencement of visit or employment.
+A Visiting Scholars and Non-Immigrant Employees form must be completed for all international visitors and non-immigrant employees prior to commencement of visit or employment.

 Visiting Scholars and Non-Immigrant Employees forms will be submitted through IRBManager beginning February 14, 2022.
 Information on IRBManager for these forms can be found in the Investigator Guide.
 Additionally, a quick video that covers how to complete the form in IRBManager can be found here.